cannon-zz/mindsweeper/README.md

 Overall, on modern personal computers the solver is capable of playing the game much faster than a human which allows it to play along with the user in real time.
-In practice, "Advanced" level boards rarely take more than 2 seconds to play to completion on the system described above and are most often completed with 0 still showing on the clock.
+In practice, Advanced level boards rarely take more than 2 seconds to play to completion on the system described above and are most often completed with 0 still showing on the clock.